jmeydam/countcheck/README.md

 The rethinking package needs to be installed from [GitHub](https://github.com/rmcelreath/rethinking).

-This package can then be installed from GitHub with:
+The prototype can then be installed from GitHub with:
 ```
 > devtools::install_github("https://github.com/jmeydam/countcheck.git",
 +                          build_vignettes = TRUE)